Benny Shabtai: Activism

-Shabtai is a board member of Friends of the Israel Defense Forces (FIDF), an American organization that supports Israeli soldiers.
+Shabtai was nearly two decades a board member of Friends of the Israel Defense Forces (FIDF), a 501(c)(3) organization authorized to collect donations in the USA on behalf of Israel Defense Forces (IDF) soldiers.
 From 1996 to 2012, he chaired the FIDF National New York Gala Dinner at the Waldorf Astoria New York, at which, in 2011, $23 million were raised., while $26 million were raised the following year.

 Shabtai calls his involvement with FIDF in "educating" the American people on "the sacrifices of young Israeli soldiers and the dangers they experience" as his "greatest success," adding, "It's the best thing I've done in my life.
 The issue is very close to me."

+In April 2008, FIDF chairman Shabtai flew together with Jeffrey Epstein to Israel, "engaging in clandestine discussions with the Israeli military officials, purportedly to fund undisclosed operations", while Epstein was facing charges of sex trafficking minors and pleaded guilty.

-In 2014, the Shabtai Jewish Global Membership established through Benny Shabtai's donation, purchased a New Haven, Connecticut mansion for $1.5 million, according to city records, as its new residence.
+In 2014, the Shabtai Jewish leadership society based at Yale University established through Benny Shabtai's donation, purchased a New Haven, Connecticut mansion for $1.5 million, according to city records, as its new residence.

 Personal life

 Shabtai is divorced from Lori Weitz with whom they had three children.
 In 2015, Shabtai married Stacey Cooper.